zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ## IV.
 Lab Tasks

 Every member of the lab will be involved in scheduled lab maintenance in some capacity.
 This will include things like defined cleaning activities and making common buffers and reagents.
-Roles are divided between undergraduates and other lab staff: **[Undergrad Tasks](protocols/Tasks/UG_Tasks/UG_Tasks.md)** and **[Staff Tasks](protocols/Tasks/Staff_Tasks/Staff_Tasks.md)**.
+Roles are divided between undergraduates and other lab staff: [Undergrad Tasks](protocols/Tasks/UG_Tasks/UG_Tasks.md) and [Staff Tasks](protocols/Tasks/Staff_Tasks/Staff_Tasks.md).

 ## V. General Lab Organization